Invoice discounting cost answers.

 Invoice Financing Cost Example

-We provide the following factoring cost structure:
+We provide the following example of factoring cost structure:

 - The rate for the first 30-days is 1.5%